 The deadline for applying for a transfer to Saint Ignatius is May 1.
 A mandatory interview will be required during the month of May.
 Students will be notified by the Admissions Office to schedule an appointment.

-Families who wish to apply for financial assistance, should their sons be admitted, may begin that process by reading the Tuition section of the Saint Ignatius website (http://www.ignatius.edu/tuition).
+Families who wish to apply for tuition assistance, should their sons be admitted, may begin that process by reading the Financial Information and Tuition Assistance page on our website.

 Registration and Scheduling